SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/tenant-sla-monitoring.md

 ## Overview

-The Tenant SLA Monitoring service lets service providers monitor the availability and response time of tenants and sub-tenants.
+The Tenant SLA Monitoring service lets service providers monitor the availability and response time of tenants and subtenants.

 >**Info:** The Tenant SLA Monitoring service is only available to the main Management Tenant.